Teaching relationships and sexuality education

 Sexual health is 'a state of physical, emotional, mental and social well-being related to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
 For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled'.1

 Sexual health and relationships education in schools

-Sexual health and relationships education (SRE) is primarily the responsibility of childrens' parents and caregivers.
+Relationships and sexuality education (RSE) is primarily the responsibility of childrens' parents and caregivers.
 It is important, however, that school-based policies, guidelines and programs also support young people to make positive choices about their relationships and sexual health.
 Discrimination in terms of gender and homophobia are also key issues for schools to address.